 Dividend growth investors look at their portfolio as an income-generating machine.
 They measure their success, not on its latest market value, but by the value of dividends it pushes into their bank account each year.

 Why do people enthuse about dividend growth investing?

-Compared to the fluctuating market value of a share price, dividend income is relatively stable.
+Compared to the fluctuating value of a share, dividend income is relatively stable.
 Companies tend to increase their dividends gradually as their business becomes more profitable.

-This stable comes from the fact that companies don’t pay out 100% of their income as earnings.
-They usually pay between 20% – 70% as a dividend and they retain the remainder to reinvest in the business.
+This stability is supported by the fact that companies don’t pay out 100% of their income as earnings.
+They usually pay between 20% – 70% as a dividend.
+They retain the remainder to reinvest in their operations.

-Broker AJ Bell reported that the FTSE 100 forecasted earnings would cover expected dividends 1.65 times over.
-This means that the FTSE 100 companies only distribute 60% of their profits as dividends.
+Broker AJ Bell reported that the FTSE 100 forecasted earnings in 2019 would cover expected dividends 1.65 times over.
+This means that currently, FTSE 100 companies pay out approximately 60% of their profits as dividends.

-This 40% buffer keeps dividend payments very steady because it allows the payment amount to be held firm (or even grow) if earnings disappoint.
+This 40% buffer keeps dividends steady because it allows the payment amount to be held firm (or even grow) if earnings disappoint.

-Managers are very aware of investor expectations for increasing dividends, and will often pay reasonable dividends even in poor years as a way of retaining the market’s confidence in the company as an investment.
+As the best business books will confirm, managers are very aware of investor expectations of ever higher dividends, and will often pay reasonable dividends even during difficult years as a way of retaining the market’s confidence in the company.

 Sturdy dividends, combined with a pattern of regular investments into the portfolio, will be sure to produce a steadily increasing income stream.

 This smooth progress removes some of the uncertainty around buying shares and investing in the stock market.